npmcdn-to-unpkg-bot/txt/pages/2016/05/robot-design-school.md

 >
 > — J. C. R. Licklider, [Man-Computer Symbiosis](http://groups.csail.mit.edu/medg/people/psz/Licklider.html), 1960

 Looking at the current crop of design tools after taking a glimpse at the future is frustrating.
 There is a total lack of contextual and industrial awareness in our software.
 The tools manipulate strings, vectors and booleans; not design.
 But tools are the ripest place to affect change, so I'm building design tools that integrate intelligent algorithms with the design process; tools that try to make designers better by learning about what they're doing.
 What we're doing.
-Augmenting rather than replacing desogners.
+Augmenting rather than replacing designers.

 ![](./robot-design-school-similar-sites.png "for a certain subset of design, convergence is desirable")